Planting and Growing Ideas

 Ecostage is for everyone in the performing arts sector and beyond.
 Wherever you are on your sustainability journey.
 A go-to place for a fair, flourishing greener future.

-Ecostage is a grassroots initiative and website that provides a framework, tools and resources for embedding practice-based ecological thinking at all stages of our creative processes and scales of production.
-It launched at COP26 and has been involved in international conversations including hosting a workshop at World Stage Design and developing the Global Voices video archive.
-We see ourselves as part of a broader movement towards social and environmental justice in the performing arts sector that recognises accountability for the Global North’s impact on the climate crisis.
+Ecostage is part of a broader movement towards social and environmental justice in the performing arts sector that recognises accountability for the Global North’s impact on the climate crisis.

-The website includes inspirational case studies, resources, a glossary and a reading list, as well as hosting an industry-wide network of practitioners.
-The Ecostage team offers online and in-person workshops, talks and consultancies to explore the principles in practice.
+The website also includes inspirational case studies, resources, a glossary and a reading list, as well as hosting an industry-wide network of practitioners.

 Mission Statement